 - Appeal.
 If we do not achieve the outcome you need, we may be able to file an appeal.
 We can develop powerful appellate strategies to give your case the best possible chance of success.

-If you need to take your case to trial, our litigation attorney is here for you.
+If you need to take your case to trial, our Nassau County litigation attorney is here for you.
 Do not hesitate to call Kapoor Law firm at (516) 806-4070 to request a consultation.
 We can answer all of your questions.
+Call a lawyer near you today!

 Is A Lawsuit The Same As Litigation?